-Islam’s blanket rejection of abortion and birth control; its approval of polygamy, early marriages and large families; its promise of death to those who would even contemplate leaving the perfect religion for one less perfect or for no religion at all means the community of believers will always be expanding.
+Islam’s approval of polygamy, encouragement of early marriages and large families; its promise of death to those who would even contemplate leaving the perfect religion for one less perfect or for no religion at all means the community of believers will always be expanding.

 In fact, except for the defeat at Vienna in 1683 which prompted a change in strategy, a minor reversal in Spain during the reign of Isabella and Ferdinand and a temporary setback during the Mongol invasions, Islam has never looked back.